 Why is my phone not charging even when it’s plugged in?

-This is exactly what was running through my head one night when my phone got stuck at 3%.
+I recall the night when my phone was stuck at 3 percent and wouldn’t charge.
 The charger was connected.
 The outlet was fine.
 Yet, nothing happened.

-At first, I thought that the phone was dead.
-Then, I blamed it on the battery.
-For a moment, I even considered getting a new phone.
-But after cooling off and checking things in order, one important thing came to my mind.
-Most phone charging problems are small and fixable.
+Initially, I assumed the phone was dead.
+Then it blamed it on the battery.
+For a quick second there, I thought about switching to a different phone.
+But once I let things cool off and checked things in the right order, one key thing struck me.
+The majority of phone charging issues are minor and solvable.

-Charging issues usually happen because of a damaged cable, loose charging port, faulty adapter, software glitch, or battery health problems.
-Rarely is the phone actually dead.
-In this guide, I’ll share real solutions based on experience, not theory, so you can fix the problem yourself before spending money.
+Charging problems typically occur due to a damaged cable, loose charging port, faulty adapter, software issue, or battery health issues.
+Your phone is not (really) dead; it just needs a little TLC.
+In this guide I will provide practical solutions learned by experience (not theory), so you can address the problem yourself before spending money.

 Common Causes of Charging Problems